ShreveportArcade/Tuesday/readme.md

 ## Prefab Replacement

-Tiled objects can be replaced with prefabs by adding a custom file property called "prefab" that points to a prefab in your Unity project.
-Prefab overrides can be set with custom properties named "ClassName.fieldName".
+Template Group files can be remapped as prefabs.
+Components can be added and their fields/properties modified using the format "ClassName.fieldName".
 For example, you can set the gravity scale of a prefab's Rigidbody2D by adding a float property called "Rigidbody2D.gravityScale".

 ## Features